DataDog/dd-trace-rb/docs/GettingStarted.md

 #### Using debug stats

-To gather statistical data regarding the internals of the trace library (such as number of traces flushed, number of errors, etc), one can enable debug statistics, which are collected using the `dogstatsd-ruby` library.
+To gather metrics regarding the internals of the trace library (such as number of traces flushed, number of errors, etc), one can enable debug metrics, which are collected using the `dogstatsd-ruby` library.

 To activate, first add `gem 'dogstatsd-ruby'` to your Gemfile, then add the following to your configuration file: